Towhid0845/All-About-React-JS/readme.md

                         This is JSX
 ```

-## React Fragment 🔥
+## React Fragment
 - the JSX code should wrap within a single tag called `<React.Fragment></React.Fragment>`
 - simplest form of React Fragment is <></>

 📓 See the detail in 📁learn > 📁src > index.js > at point 4

+# Component & Pops 🔥
-## Component 🔥
+## Component
-- React applicationns are entirely make out of components
+- React applications are entirely make out of components
 - **Building blocks** of user interfaces in React
 - A piece of UI that has its own **data, logic and appearance**.
-- We buid complex **UIs by building multiple components and combining them**
+- We build complex **UIs by building multiple components and combining them**
-- Components can be **resused, nested** inside each other, and pass data between them.
+- Components can be **reused, nested** inside each other, and pass data between them.
 - At first, it is better to add 'import React from "react"'
 - At least, one function (functional Component) need to add in that component.
 - Function name should be Capitalized.
 - You must return something (JSX).

 ## Props in React
 - Props are used to pass data from **parent components to child components (down the component tree).
 - Essential tool to **configure** and **customize** components (like function parameters).
 - With props, parent components **control** how child components look and work.